xradgul/notes/bazel_cpp.md

 1. Lack of IDE/LSP support

 Most IDEs/LSPs (e.g. Vim/YouCompleteMe) depend on `compile_commands.json` to provide dev tooling such as autocomplete and error highlighting for C++ projects.
 Bazel lacks native support for generating `compile_commands.json`, which is trivial in cmake.
-There are some [abandoned](https://github.com/grailbio/bazel-compilation-database)/[half-baked](https://github.com/hedronvision/bazel-compile-commands-extractor) open source projects on GitHub which are clunky to use.
+There are some [abandoned](https://github.com/grailbio/bazel-compilation-database)/[half-baked](https://github.com/hedronvision/bazel-compile-commands-extractor) open source projects on GitHub but they are clunky to use and are not dependable.

 2. Lack of automatic build cleaner